-This interdisciplinary course provides an in-depth study of a topic in liberal studies, to develop students' understanding of a specific cultural, literary, artistic, technological, or scientific issue of concern to society, including consideration of both continuity and change.
+his interdisciplinary course provides an in-depth study of a topic in liberal studies, to develop students' understanding of a specific cultural, literary, artistic, technological, or scientific issue of concern to society, including consideration of both continuity and change.
 LIBS 7028 promotes cultural and civic literacy by exploring important social and cultural issues, in order to enhance the ability of students to contribute positively to workplaces and communities.
-Topics vary from term to term and may include subjects such as: technology and values; environmental ethics; utopian literature; the city - design and history; women in science and technology.
 Students may only take Selected Topics twice for credit towards a BCIT degree program.
+Topic for this course is The Rhetoric of Environment and Citizenship.
+This course is reserved for SUSTAINABLE BUSINESS LEADERHIP AND BACHELOR OF BUSINESS ADMINISTRATION students only.

 BCIT ENGL 1177, or 6 credits BCIT Communication at 1100-level or above, or 3 credits of a university/college first-year social science or humanities course.